hsen1221/Detecting-malicious-and-benign-traffic-using-models-trained-on-IoT-23-dataset/README.md

 'id.resp_h':the ip address of the responder host and it is defferentiable, 'id.orig_p': the port number of the originator, 'history': it's unnecessary since connection_state feature is there}

+and we converted the {'duration', 'orig_bytes', 'resp_bytes'} features to float type because they are numeric features not object features, and deal with nan values of the {'duration', 'orig_bytes', 'resp_bytes'} features as the following: when connection_state=o (S0 which means a connection attempt but there is no reply) and there are nan values we fill 0s in their places and when connection_state!=0 we filled the median of the column in the place of nan values